Jallah/EasyProt/README.md

 client.SendAsync("Hey, dude!")
 ```

-You can find this samples in EasyProt/tests/EasyProt.TestClient/Program.fs(Client) and  EasyProt/tests/EasyProt.TestServer/Program.fs (Server).
-Following you will see a screenshot of the including test client (left side) and test server (right side):
+You can find all these samples in [here](https://github.com/Jallah/EasyProt/tree/master/tests).
+Following you will see a screenshot of the including test client(s) (left side) and test server(s) (right side):

 ![alt tag](https://github.com/Jallah/EasyProt/blob/master/docs/files/img/ClientServer.jpg)